From "Mananaism" to Motivation: Keys to Lasting Physical and Emotional Health Part 2

 2. Set Realistic Expectations (The Race is a Marathon, Not a Sprint)

 It's crucial to set reasonable, attainable goals.
-Unrealistic expectations—like losing 30 pounds in two months—set people up for failure, causing them to give up when the goal isn't reached quickly.
+Unrealistic expectations—like losing 30 pounds in two months—set people up for failure.
+This often leads to giving up when the goal isn't reached quickly.

 Holly emphasizes that a healthy pace is often slow: